OctopusDeploy/blog/blog/2020-01/k8s-dashboards/index.md

 > Read-only system dashboard for multiple K8s clusters

-Have you ever wanted to manage your Kubernetes cluster like an ubergeek from just about any movie or TV show?
+Have you ever wanted to manage your Kubernetes cluster like an ubergeek from the movies?
 Then KOV is for you.

 Built on WebGL, KOV visualizes your Kubernetes dashboard as a series of nested boxes showing the cluster, nodes and pods.
 Additional graphs are nested directly into these elements, and tooltips provide additional details.
 The visualization can be zoomed and panned to drill down into individual pods.